Seated Exercises For You To Try At Home

 Don’t hit yourself in the face.
 Sit in a normal seated position, but it is important their core is totally engaged and posture is active, feet on the floor.
 Make fists with both hands and then rotate them around each other as fast or slow as you wish, a few inches in front of the chest or face.
 Try with one hand around the affected hand if possible.
 Spice it up by using intervals and asking them to change direction.
 You could get them to rotate slowly as they do it, so they also get mobility and oblique activation.

 Most of the exercises so far are in the sagittal plane, so it is good to do some frontal plane movement, get the hips mobilised, and abductors working.
 The abductors are great for stability and fall prevention.
 Sit comfortably; if in a group setting make sure there is at least a few inches in-between chairs to allow for room to move.
 Step one foot out to the side as if they want to stand on their neighbour's foot.
-The aim is to reach out from the hips (not just the knees) and gradually build Range of motion and speed.
+The aim is to reach out from the hips (not just the knees) and gradually build a range of motion and speed.
 They may be able to put the full foot flat on the floor, but if not toes are absolutely fine.
-Alternate between the legs or do 10 reps each side before changing sides.
+Alternate between the legs or do 10 reps each side before changing over.

 To spice it up, this to the “can-can” song << cheesy I know (but have a giggle, another good exercise).